 Ever wonder what happens after the final rose on "The Bachelorette"?
-Well, for Season 12 couple Joelle "Jojo" Fletcher and Jordan Rodgers, it’s a whole lot of home renovations and a whole new reality series.
+Well, for season 12 couple Joelle "Jojo" Fletcher and Jordan Rodgers, it’s a whole lot of home renovations and a whole new reality series.

 "Anytime I am renovating a home, I always try to keep in mind who I think would end up in it,” Fletcher told TODAY Home over email.
 "This home felt like the perfect family home to me.
 I wanted to open the space up, yet keep it 'homey' at the same time.”

-For the most recent project, Fletcher began the planning phase as she always does: with a vision board.
+Before getting started on the renovations, Fletcher began the planning phase as she always does: with a vision board.

 "Once we have that in place, demolition, new installations, plumbing and electrical, dry wall, paint, flooring, etc all goes in,” she told TODAY.
 "Finishing touches such as hardware, landscaping and staging really get me excited as you get to see the house finally come together.”